 Tackle these common issues to start make better paintings sooner rather than later with this painting advice from John Cosby.

 If you follow Lori Putnam at all, you probably realize she spends a fair amount of time on the road and in the air.
 That requires making sure she arrives with everything she needs safe and secure.
-Here are her top five preparedness tips.
+Here are her top five preparedness tips for artists.